 By being able to offer multiple, complementary services and by providing services in the home as well as community clinic settings, we reduce the caregiving burden on clients' and patients' family members.
 Our services are available in care settings where our patients live, and these services are intimately connected to the quality of life of a patient and their family in the broader community.
-As a result, and for example, our client and patient and associated family satisfaction scores are 99% for outpatient rehab services, 95% for home infusion patients, 81% per Home Health CAHPS, which is higher than the national average, 84% for Hospice CAHPS, and Seniors and Behavioral supportive care clients and families (or guardians) report an average satisfaction score of over 4 (out of 5).
+As a result, and for example, our patient or associated family satisfaction scores are 99% for outpatient rehab services based on an internal survey, 95% for home infusion patients based on a survey conducted by Strategic Healthcare Programs, 81% per Home Health CAHPS, which is higher than the national average, calculated by Strategic Healthcare Programs, 87% for Hospice CAHPS based on a Strategic Healthcare Programs CAHPS Hospice satisfaction survey, and Seniors and Behavioral supportive care clients and families (or guardians) report an average satisfaction score of over 4 (out of 5) based on an internal survey.